Not many places make getting around as easy as South Korea does.

 In cities, subway systems and local buses will carry you anywhere you want to go, while bike-sharing systems are increasingly becoming a viable option.
-If you decide to rent a car and hit the open road, you’ll find a well-maintained – if sometimes crowded – road system.
+If you decide to rent a car and hit the open road, you'll find a well-maintained – if sometimes crowded – road system.
+Here's everything you need to know about getting around South Korea.

-Buy a transportation card to get going
+Buy a transportation card to make life easier

 One of the first things you should do upon arriving in South Korea is purchase a rechargeable transportation card.
 They’re cheaper than buying single-journey tickets and allow you to transfer between buses and the subway for free.

-Tmoney and Cashbee cards can also be used in many taxis and even some businesses.
+You can also use your transport card in many taxis and even some businesses.
 Just look for their logos displayed in windows or on the card reader.

 Catch a flight to visit Jeju-do